ע

 • Together with the preposition εν (en), meaning in, at, on: the verb εγκρυπτω (egkrupto), meaning to hide or bury in or within something (Matthew 13:33 and Luke 13:21 only).

 • The adjective κρυπτος (kruptos), meaning hidden or concealed, and when used substantially, a hidden thing or a thing of hiding: a thing in which to hide.
 This word implies both the vulnerable preciousness of what is hidden, as well as the care and concern of whoever did the hiding.
 As with the parent verb, this adjective speaks of a temporary concealment, to protect a thing from potential violators, with the explicit intention to bring it back in the open again when the threat is gone.
-This adjective is used 19 times; see full concordance.
+This adjective is used 19 times, see full concordance, and from it derives:

 • The adverb κρυφη (kruphe), meaning secretly, or in a way that protects something precious from a temporary threat, but with the intent to reveal it once the coast has cleared (Ephesians 5:12 only).